 Sagay has had the honor of being able to forecast various types of weather from the east coast to the west.
-Her career started at WIS in Columbia, SC.
-Prior to joining the WMC First Alert Weather Team she also worked at WWBT NBC 12 in Richmond, Virginia, WAVY News 10 in Portsmouth, Virginia, KGTV in San Diego, California, and WCSC Live 5 in Charleston, SC.
+Her career started at WIS in Columbia, South Carolina.
+Prior to joining the WMC First Alert Weather Team she also worked at WWBT NBC 12 in Richmond, Virginia, WAVY News 10 in Portsmouth, Virginia, KGTV in San Diego, California and WCSC Live 5 in Charleston, South Carolina.

 Sagay is also no stranger to severe thunderstorms and tornadoes.
-She has tracked numerous tornadoes especially during the spring, with the battle between air masses.
-Sagay also recalls how sometimes a stalled out low pressure could be as devastating as some of the hurricanes that hit the coast.
-Stalled out to slow-moving low pressure systems would tend to produce major flooding, which she tracked at historic levels in South Carolina.
+She has tracked numerous tornadoes, especially during the spring with the battle between air masses.
+Sagay also recalls how sometimes a stalled out low pressure system can be as devastating as some of the hurricanes that hit the coast.
+Stalled out to slow-moving low pressure systems tend to produce major flooding, which she tracked at historic levels in South Carolina.

 In her spare time, Sagay enjoys spending time with her husband and three daughters.
 She also enjoys running.
-She has ran one full marathon in Athens, Greece, and four half marathons.
+She has completed a full marathon in Athens, Greece and four half marathons.
 She hopes to run the Memphis half marathon in the future.
-Sagay has also taught Zumba for over seven years.
+Sagay has also taught Zumba for more than seven years.
 She really enjoys working with kids and teaching choreography.
 She and her family are looking forward to eating some world famous barbecue and enjoying all the southern hospitality in the Mid-South.

 The high risk of severe weather category is so rare.
 In the U.S. we don’t see it very often and it is even more rare here in the Mid-South.
 The last one issued was May 20, 2019 across the southern Plains and before that it hadn’t been issued since 2017.